yizhezhang2000/SAMAug/README.md

 # SAMAug: Augmenting Medical Images with Segmentation Foundation Model

 We introduce SAMAug, an efficient method that utilizes a segmentation foundation model (e.g., SAM) for improving medical image segmentation.
 SAMAug utilizes a segmentation foundation model (SAM) to augment medical images.
 The augmented images thus generated are then used for training and testing a task-specific medical image segmentation model (e.g., a U-Net model for cell segmentation).
 SAMAug does not require fine-tuning on the foundation model.
-See below for an overview of the proposed method.
+Please see below for an overview of the proposed method.

 <img src="https://github.com/yizhezhang2000/SAMAug/blob/main/SAMAug_overview.png" width="80%" height="80%" />